-Campus Security Policy - Learn about the steps Compass Career College has taken to ensure a safe learning environment
+Campus Health & Safety Plan - Learn about the steps Compass Career College has taken to ensure a safe learning environment

-Security, Fire Safety, and Crime Log Report - The Annual Security Report in compliance with the Clery Act.
+Annual Campus Safety, Security, Fire Safety and Crime Log - The Annual Security Report in compliance with the Clery Act.
 This report also contains new reporting categories as mandated in the Violence Against Women Act of 2013.

 In an effort to safeguard the health and safety of our faculty, staff, and students, we have established a Drug Free School Policy (DFSP) to assist in making health, responsible choices.
 Read our policies regarding the well-being of our campus community.

-Drug and Alcohol Policy - Find out about our DFSP and penalties for Drug Law violations.
+Drug and Alcohol Abuse Prevention Program - Find out about our DFSP and penalties for Drug Law violations.